Short-term insurance pitfalls to avoid

 This writer personally finds this particular issue incredibly boring.
 Just send a mail to your insurance broker or financial advisor, let them know about your new shiny iPhone 6S, and make it someone else’s problem.

 Admittedly, this writer doesn’t have the time to be worrying about policy wording in great detail.
 The easiest way to shortcut all of this without dropping the ball, is to find a great insurance advisor who can manage all your short-term insurance needs.
 A good advisor knows their products like no other, and will easily be able to give you guidance on what your change in circumstances means for your cover.

 You DO NOT find great insurance advisors through calling OutSurance.
 While OutSurance does enjoy a good reputation as being an insurer who experiences one of the lowest levels of complaints to the Short Term Insurance Ombudsman, I have found their heavy selling tactics, and shameless attempts at preventing you from dropping them as an insurer, quite a caustic experience.

 I now enjoy a great relationship with my insurance Zen Master, who answers my questions via email in next to no time, and makes sure that I don’t screw up my insurance.

 PS – There’s a “new kid” on the block that offers easy-understand, no-nonsense motor insurance.
-You can get an online quote in less than a minute!
+Go to Naked Insure and get a final online quote in less than a minute!